-Scavenging simulations and optimization are performed with an objective of improving scavenging efficiency (SE) at maximizing trapping efficiency (TE).
-This is optimized along with a scavenge ratio that governs the pumping requirement of the engine.
-The end result of the scavenging optimization determines port height, scavenge ratio for a given load-speed point, scavenging efficiency and trapping efficiency.
-Typically, scavenging performance is compared for several port heights and best performing ports are investigated for its effect on combustion performance.
+Scavenging simulations and optimization were performed with an objective of improving scavenging efficiency (SE) while maximizing trapping efficiency (TE).
+These were optimized along with a scavenge ratio that governs the pumping requirement of the engine.
+The result of the scavenging optimization determined port height, scavenge ratio for a given load-speed point, scavenging efficiency and trapping efficiency.
+In this study, scavenging performance is compared for several port heights and the best performing ports are investigated for its effect on combustion performance.
 Combustion optimization provides the requirement of trapped swirl motion that depends upon the port inclination.
-The outcome of combustion optimization along with scavenging optimization determines port design together.
+The outcome of combustion optimization along with scavenging optimization determines port design.